adepthub/adepthub-ext/README.md

 ## Intro
 This project extends Adept by providing the possibility to search, install and publish on adepthub.com.
 In addition it makes it possible to import from Ivy.
-AdeptHub extensions also contains the notion of module.
+AdeptHub Extensions also contains the notion of module.
 This is useful for tools that needs to support configurations.
-Further more it uses provides helpers for common notions such as version and binary-versions, which Adept does not need to resolve but which are commonly used.
+Furthermore it provides helpers for common notions such as version and binary-versions, which Adept does not need to resolve, but which are commonly used.
 Lastly it contains helpers to make it easier to render end-user results.

 ## Build